LucaRainone/golconda/README.md

 This is my first attempt with Golang, so I trained myself with a porting of my [Condition-builder](https://github.com/LucaRainone/condition-builder) in PHP.

-Due the fact this is a try, feel free to help me to understand the basics of Go if you see mistakes or best practice violations.
+Due the fact this is a try, feel free to help me to understand the basics of Go ~~if~~ when you see mistakes or best practice violations.
 Thanks.

 ## What